 With a 5.97-inch screen the Xiaomi Mi 9 SE is toying with the definition of a small phone, but we’ve included it thanks to its near bezel-free design (hence smaller dimensions) and great AMOLED display – not bad for £349.

 The Snapdragon 712 processor is no slouch and means the phone copes well with everything, including most high-end games, while the design echoes the larger more expensive Mi 9.

 The killer feature here is the rear triple cameras with a 48-megapixel main, 8-megapixel telephoto and 13-megsapixel ultra-wide lens set-up allowing for amazingly detailed shots and a versatility simply not found on phones with one or even two cameras on the back.

-It’s missing a headphone jack but it’s far from the only phone in 2019 to omit that.
+It’s missing a headphone jack but it’s far from the only phone to omit that.

 - Read our full Xiaomi Mi 9 SE review